ameyakarnad/HowAmericaFlies/readme.md

 -   We see that there no specific correlation between the distance of a flight and the delay it may suffer.
 -   The Worst delay that a medium and short range flight can suffer from ranges between 500 mins - 1000 mins.
 That is anywhere between 8.5 Hrs to 16 Hrs.
+- There is a huge gap for flight distance between 2600 kms to 5000 kms.
+This can be attributed to flights to and from Alaska

 ### Figure 4.3.2.1 : Ridgeline Plot ( Time of Delay )